A Three-Part Blog Series

 - MSRs are committed, dispatched, and deployed the same as non-MSR resources, but with the ability to have negative output, which represents a resource that is charging in the market.

-- How an MSR is committed, dispatched, and deployed is dependent on its mode of operation.
+- How a Market Storage Resource is committed, dispatched, and deployed is dependent on its mode of operation.

 - Continuous (both Charge and Discharge)